Installing and using Windows-based AppVMs

 qvm-prefs), the VM should appear “green” in Qubes Manager shortly after.

-It also makes sense to disable Automatic Updates for all the template-based AppVMs – of course this should be done in the Template VM, not in individual AppVMs, because the system-wide setting are stored in the root filesystem (which holds the system-wide registry hives).
+It also makes sense to disable Automatic Updates for all the template-based AppVMs – of course this should be done in the Template VM, not in individual AppVMs, because the system-wide settings are stored in the root filesystem (which holds the system-wide registry hives).
 Then, periodically check for updates in the Template VM and the changes will be carried over to any child AppVMs.

 qvm-create --hvm <new windows appvm name> --template <name of template vm> --label <label color>